nadav-ram/insert_name_here_lang/plan.md

-## A simple fully capable programming language that reads exactly like English.
+### A simple fully capable programming language that reads exactly like English.
-### The general plan of the language:

 ##### Example:
 ```